Content Ingestion

 - Programming code with language detectiondocument

-- Document files such as PDF, HTML, or TXT
+- Document content extracted from files such as PDF, HTML, or TXT

 Text Memory Ingestion